-In order to ensure safety in the use and handling of batteries, Car Battery Australia recommends these tips:
+To ensure safety in the use and handling of batteries, Car Battery Australia recommends these tips:

 Wear protective clothing and eyewear at all times

-The sulfuric acid solution batteries contain can cause chemical burns.
+The sulfuric acid solution batteries have can cause chemical burns.
 Never attempt to handle car batteries with bare hands.
 Always use sufficient protective clothing and accessories such as gloves and safety glasses when checking or changing batteries.

 Check your local council waste disposal regulations and restrictions